 You do not need to regularly hold meetings if you establish your company as an LLC.
 A corporation, however, does need to hold meetings, as this is a legal requirement for establishing this business entity.

-That is why you need my help when you establish an LLC or corporation.
+That is why you need my help when establishing an LLC or corporation.
 You need to know what to do to comply legally.
-I can help establish your business so it enhances your professional standing and reputation in the business community.
-Contact me at firstname.lastname@example.org so we can initiate the business formation process.
+I can help establish your business, enhancing your professional standing and reputation in the business community.

-LLC owners do not have to follow the mandates that corporate owners must obey.
+LLC owners do not have to follow corporate owners’ mandates.
 However, both a corporation and LLC must secure the services of a registered agent.
-A registered agent handles and processes the paperwork for a corporation or LLC when it is being formed and thereafter.
+A registered agent handles and processes the paperwork for a corporation or LLC when formed and after that.

-A C-corporation often invites the interest of angel investors or venture capitalists – investors who wish to invest in a start-up operation.
+A C-corporation is not just a regular corporation and shouldn’t be underestimated.
+It often invites angel investors or venture capitalists – investors who wish to invest in a start-up operation.
 Therefore, by establishing your business as a corporation, you can more easily transition into a public company.
 You can also receive the funding you need for expansion at a lower cost.

 An LLC does not have this type of advantage.
 However, many LLC owners are not interested in offering public shares on the stock exchange.
 Their primary interest is to save on taxation and protect themselves from lawsuits.

-If someone sues an LLC, the owners’ personal assets, such as car(s) and real estate are protected.
+If someone sues an LLC, the owners’ assets are protected, such as a car(s) and real estate.

 What Happens Next?